 Japan’s Inordinate Coal Support

-Prime Minister Shinzo Abe has called on the world to “join Japan and act now to save the planet.”
+Prime Minister Yoshihide Suga has stated, “By 2050 Japan will aim to reduce greenhouse gas emissions to net-zero, that is, to realize a carbon-neutral, decarbonized society.”
 However, the reality is very different from the rhetoric.
 Japan has continued to spend public money in supporting overseas coal-fired power projects.
-Since the adoption of the Paris Agreement in 2015, the Government of Japan has approved eight overseas coal-fired power projects with a total capacity of over 8GW through JBIC and NEXI.
+Since the adoption of the Paris Agreement in 2015, the Government of Japan has approved nine overseas coal-fired power projects with a total capacity of over 9GW through JBIC and NEXI.

 In the E3G’s scorecard that ranks the seven developed countries (G7 countries) based on their coal-related policies, Japan has ranked bottom for five consecutive years.